 - COUNTIF formula

-Excel COUNTIF function is designed to count cells that meet supplied criteria or condition.
-If you need to count blank cells in given range then you need to supply empty text (“”) in criteria argument of COUNTIF function, such as;
+Excel’s COUNTIF function is designed to count cells that meet supplied criteria or condition.
+If you need to count blank cells in given range, then you need to supply empty text (“”) in criteria argument of COUNTIF function, such as;

 - SUMPRODUCT formula

-Excel SUMPRODUCT function can also be used to sum the count of cells that meet criteria of being blank or empty, such as;
+Excel’s SUMPRODUCT function can also be used to sum the count of cells that meet the criteria of being blank or empty, such as;

-When you apply this formula in this manner it gives you total count of blank cells.
-Double Hyphen symbol (–) converts the cells as 1s and 0s where applied condition is TRUE or FALSE, and SUMPRODUCT sums these digits to give you total count of Blank or empty cells.
+When you apply this formula in this manner, it gives you the total count of blank cells.
+Double Hyphen symbol (–) converts the cells as 1s and 0s where the applied condition is TRUE or FALSE, and SUMPRODUCT sums these digits to give you the total count of Blank or Empty cells.